American cuisine: New England

 New England cuisine traces its roots to English cuisine and the Native American cuisine of the Abenaki, Narragansett, Niantic, Wabanaki, Wampanoag, and other native peoples.
 It also includes influences from French, Italian, and Portuguese cuisine, among others.
 It is characterized by the extensive use of potatoes, beans, dairy products and seafood.
 Corn, historically the main crop grown by Native American tribes in New England, continues to be grown in all New England states.
 It is traditionally used in hasty pudding, cornbread and corn chowder.
 Three prominent foodstuffs native to New England are maple syrup, cranberries and blueberries.
 Maine is the only state with a commercial wild blueberry industry, with 105 million pounds harvested in 2021.

 Initial European colonists came from East Anglia in England.
-East Anglian cookery included dishes like suet puddings, soda breads, and a few shellfish delicacies, and would have been quite simple in contrast to the dishes prepared in contemporary London.
+East Anglian cookery included dishes such as suet puddings, soda breads, and a few shellfish delicacies, and would have been quite simple compared with the dishes prepared in contemporary London.
 Most of this cuisine was one-pot cookery, which developed into such dishes as succotash, chowder, baked beans, and others.

 The most popular starches in New England cuisine include potatoes and cornmeal, and a few native breads like Anadama bread, johnnycakes, bulkie rolls, Parker House rolls, popovers, ployes, and New England brown bread.
-Because of the influence of New Englander health reformers, the most well known of whom is Sylvester Graham, this region is fairly conservative with its spices, but typical spices include nutmeg, ginger, cinnamon, cloves, and allspice, especially in desserts, and for savory foods, thyme, black pepper, sea salt, and sage.
+Because of the influence of New England health reformers, the most well-known of whom is Sylvester Graham, this region is fairly conservative with its spices.
+Still, typical spices include nutmeg, ginger, cinnamon, cloves, and allspice, especially in desserts, and for savory foods, thyme, black pepper, sea salt, and sage.
 Typical condiments include maple syrup, grown from the native sugar maple, molasses, and cranberry sauce.